It seems you are offline. Please check your connection and try again.

 If no code shows up in the time window, you are not charged.
 The dollar only counts when the SMS lands, so there is no real risk in trying.

-A shared line is fine for low-stakes stuff, but a private one removes the two things that kill a free sign-up: the line being blocked, and the code being stolen by another user.
+A shared number is fine for low-stakes stuff, but a private one removes the two things that kill a free sign-up: the number being blocked, and the code being stolen by another user.

 For a dollar you skip the retries and get it done on the first attempt.
-Your time is worth more than the failed tries you would burn on a public line.
+Your time is worth more than the failed tries you would burn on a public number.

-When a paid line still will not work
+When a paid number still will not work

 A private number is not magic.
 Some checks look past the phone itself, so be honest about what you are signing up for:

 × Banks and payment apps.
-They tie the line to your real ID, so a temporary one fails.
+They tie the number to your real ID, so a temporary one fails.

 × Long-term accounts.
 A number you only hold for one session cannot receive resets months later.

 × Government and ID portals.
-These need a line registered to your name on file.
+These need a number registered to your name on file.

 × Calls, not texts.
 Some services ring you instead, and this is for SMS only.

 For anything tied to your legal identity, use your own real SIM.
-A virtual line is the wrong tool there, paid or free.
+A virtual number is the wrong tool there, paid or free.

 A quick filter